stayen/suno-reference/templates.md

 [length: 360] is a good standard for v4.5 large-scale pieces, uch as ambient instrumentals.

 For actual songs the length should be set to lesser values to avoid provoking engine to duplicate verses.

+For v4.5 and higher, try the following factors first: audio 45% (if any), style 50%, weirdness 55%.
+Drop weirdness below 4% if the AI produces too chaotic an output.

 #### Style of Music